devdeliw/quantum_image_encryption/README.md

 to reduce the qubit requirement based on the receiver's demand for image-quality.

+This qubit requirement is quite large, however the preparation time requirement to generate the quantum wave function that describes the image is less.

+Perhaps when quantum computers become advanced enough such that the qubit requirement is not an issue will this project has some benefit.
+For now, it is just a new way to imagine encoding information using hyperspheres and multi-dimensional wave functions.

+I do have interesting ideas to incorporate NEQR with the hypersphere idea to potentially reduce the qubit requirement even further than NEQR but that will be in the future.

 ---

-I will provide specifics once the research paper is pending publication.
+I will provide specifics about how the algorithm works once the research paper is pending publication.
 Here are some preliminary results though:

 #### Original Image